 I set and use the following environment variables.

 These environment variables make it easy to…

-share scripts and configs on multiple Windows devices
+share configs and scripts on multiple devices

 PowerShell Core, which is multi-platform and FLOSS